-- Work with our HI programme leads to identify opportunities to address inequalities in access to and experience of health services through Research and Innovation. - Identify opportunities to work with our partners, our Integrated Care Systems and industry to support and lead Research and Innovation that addresses specific areas of inequality, for example: - Inequalities in life expectancy - Inequalities in healthy life expectancy - Inequalities in avoidable mortality - Inequalities in long term health conditions - Inequalities in prevalence of mental ill health
+- Work with key stakeholders to ensure the Work with our HI programme leads to identify contribution of Research and Innovation opportunities to address inequalities in access undertaken within the Trust on the net zero to and experience of health services through agenda is appropriately disseminated and Research and Innovation. considered within pathways to impact. - Identify opportunities to work with our partners, our Integrated Care Systems and industry to support and lead Research and Innovation that addresses specific areas of inequality, for example: - Inequalities in life expectancy - Inequalities in healthy life expectancy - Inequalities in avoidable mortality - Inequalities in long term health conditions - Inequalities in prevalence of mental ill health and our partners to identify opportunities to embed sustainability within Research and Innovation.

-Ensure health inequalities are appropriately considered in research applications and more generally in the development and implementation of Research and Innovation strategic priorities within the Trust.
+Ensure health inequalities are appropriately considered in research applications and